julienmazzia/Stuart_calendar/README.md

 Stuart is a personal project in development.
 It is a personal web calendar which help to organize your own planning.

-Including :
+#### Stuart is more than a calendar, it is the calendar !

+Stuart assemble the forces of different calendars, always to be faster, easy to handle and to have preview of your actions.</br>
+It had never be so simple to organize your life !

+#### High visibility

+With Stuart, you can easely see your events in the day.
+You can have a quick overview of your appointment daily or monthly.
+With Stuart you can add any type of appointment, any time, anywhere. </br>With just some click !

+#### Adaptive calendar

+Stuart always adapt himself to your needs.
+You can add a large panel of event to it, have color visibility, create new type of event, ... </br>
+Different type of functionality are implemented :
 - Medical and professional appointment (job meetings, dentist, ...)
 - Personal appointment (party, events, ...)
 - Alert of event (birthday)
 - And a daily *ToDo* List wich recap the tasks that must be done for the day

-You can have a quick overview of your appointment daily or monthly.
+Everything is designed to be faster as it can be.

 ## Structure *(this part will be probably changing)*